 By Tammy Sons

 2. Pest Control is one of my least favorite part of gardening because it puts one into a position of having to decide whether to control pests through use of natural predators or using harsh chemical sprays.
-I hate using harsh chemicals in my garden and the vast number of suggestions derived from 'old wives tales', etc., are at best not that successful.
+I hate using harsh chemicals in my garden and the vast number of suggestions derived from 'old wives tales,' etc., are at best not that successful.
 The most success I have encountered in controlling pests are natural predators such as ladybugs or praying mantis.
-Birds are also helpful, however, they can be a two edged sword, control the pests and later become a nuisance.
+Birds are also helpful.
+However, they can be a two-edged sword, control the pests and later become a nuisance.

-3. If you are starting out in a bare landscape/garden, now is the time to make the proper selection of plants and their needs pertaining to water, sunlight, or shade.
+3. If you are starting out in a bare landscape/garden, now is the time to make the proper selection of plants and their needs about water, sunlight, or shade.
 For example, you would not mix plants that require extensive watering with those that thrive in an arid climate.
 Also, to consider are they an invasive species; if so, how can one control them.
 Another aspect of plant selection is the compatibility of the plants to one and another.
-A little tip that will save heartache in the future, check plant allelopathy for guidance to plant compatibility.
+A little tip that will save heartache in the future check plant allelopathy for guidance to plant compatibility.

 5. Remember, remember only try to use organic fertilizers.
-Synthetic fertilizers are only a quick fix and your garden will start needing it on a regular basis.
+Synthetic fertilizers are only a quick fix, and your garden will start needing it on a regular basis.
 It becomes addicted to it requiring more and more as time goes on.